Overview of Undergraduate Degree Programs

 - child life specialists working with children, youth and families in children’s hospitals or pediatric wards

 HDFS believes that all families and individuals can benefit from enrichment programs and education, not just families in crisis.
+Common themes across both majors include: respect diversity, families and changes throughout the lifespan.
 If HDFS fits your career goals, come in and speak with an advisor.
 Please visit the 'advising' section of this website to schedule an appointment, or see our walk-in hours.